-Preparing for the CPA Exam at Lynchburg College
+Preparing for the CPA Exam at University of Lynchburg

 The education necessary to become a certified public accountant in the Commonwealth of Virginia, like most states, includes a baccalaureate degree from an accredited college or university and a total of 150 semester hours of college credit.
 College courses must include accounting and business subjects distributed as follows:

 - At least 30 semester hours of accounting including courses covering the subjects of financial accounting, auditing, taxation, and management/cost accounting; and

 - At least 24 semester hours in business subjects other than accounting, taken at the graduate or undergraduate level.

 Candidates may apply to take the CPA exam with only 120 semester hours of college credit.
 You need not have a master’s degree, nor even an accounting degree, to take the CPA exam, but you must have an undergraduate degree and the coursework specified above.
 To obtain a CPA license, you must meet the 150-semester-hour requirement.

 You can satisfy the educational requirements for the CPA exam at University of Lynchburg.
 A Bachelor of Arts in Accounting requires a minimum of 27 semester hours in accounting, including the coursework specified above.
 You will need to complete one additional accounting elective course to meet the 30 semester hour accounting requirement.
 An accounting degree also includes more than 24 semester hours of non-accounting business and economics course work.